lucasnaldo/teste_dextra/README.md

-# Skills Problem Solving using Python

-This is a test to check your skills in Problem Solving, Basic Mathematical knowledge as well as Python programing language

-# Problem to Solve.

-You have the opportunity to make a investment buying some financial assets with discount.
-You will pay for those assets R$ 300.000,00 ( Three hundred thousand reais) in the day D.
-This invest contain a lot of assets and you want to know what is the internal rate of the investiment.
+# PROJETO DEXTRA DIGITAL

+## Como Exeutar

+Clonar o repositório

+docker build --tag dextra_app

+docker run --name python-app -p 5000:5000 my-python-app

-Besides calcutate the internal rate of investiment you want to compare wheter this investment is better than a Selic rate.
+Besides calcutate the internal rate of investment you want to compare wheter this investment is better than a Selic rate.

 # You have to:
 Understand the CSV file and how its is relateded with the concepts of internal rate of investiment in irregular cash flow;